google/mtail/Programming-Guide.md

 } # end @syslog decorator
 ```

+Both the foo and bar pattern actions will have the syslog timestamp parsed from
+them before being called.

 ## Conditional structures

 The `/pattern/ { action }` idiom is the normal conditional control flow structure in `mtail` programs.